grupo-avispa/dsr_mcp_server/README.md

 * Graph operations maintain consistency through the DSR library's built-in validation mechanisms.
 * All tools return standardized JSON responses with success/error status and detailed information.
 * Interactive file selection for graph export operations through MCP elicit mechanism.
+* **Resources** provide read-only, idempotent access to DSR graph data with efficient caching and lower overhead compared to tools.
+Use resources for querying data and tools for modifications.

 ## Contributing